This article looks at the year ahead for HIPAA enforcement:

 Tim writes that the ACMHS will pay the federal government $150,000 as a penalty for neglect of the Privacy and Security Rules contained within HIPAA Title II.
 This announcement is noteworthy mainly because it is the first time the OCR has punished a healthcare “covered entity” for lack of action regarding fundamental data safeguards, including:

 - failure to update applications consistently.

-Remaining compliant involves taking a practical perspective toward ongoing and vigilant ePHI vulnerability assessment, according to OCR Dir.
-Jocelyn Samuels, who stated, “This includes reviewing systems for unpatched vulnerabilities and unsupported software that can leave patient information susceptible to malware and other risks.”
+According to OCR Dir, remaining compliant involves taking a practical perspective toward ongoing and vigilant ePHI vulnerability assessment.
+Jocelyn Samuels stated, “This includes reviewing systems for unpatched vulnerabilities and unsupported software that can leave patient information susceptible to malware and other risks.”

 The breach, dwarfed in mainstream media (for obvious reasons) by the Sony #GOP hack, was enabled by a malware infection.
 Almost 3000 patients’ records were compromised, per OCR analysis.
 The Anchorage behavioral health firm is working with the OCR to reach compliance and is taking steps to prevent the possibility of recurrence.